Louis Sockalexis

-Louis Sockalexis, Poland Spring, Maine, 1894 (Courtesy of Penobscot Nation)
+Louis Sockalexis, Poland Springs, Maine, 1894 (Courtesy of Penobscot Nation)

 As the author of Baseball’s First Indian, a biography of Sockalexis published in 2003, I remain heart-broken by how precious few individuals properly appreciate the historical figure of Louis Francis Sockalexis: